gamrXerus/waywiimote-mouse-driver/readme.md

 [Full license text](LICENSE.md)

-xwiimote-mouse-driver is a user-space mouse driver that allows using a wiimote as a mouse on a desktop computer.
+waywiimote-mouse-driver is a user-space mouse driver that allows using a wiimote as a mouse on a desktop computer.

 Copyright (C) 2024  Paul Konstantin Gerke